encukou/abi3/PEP.rst

 to fatal errors and intepreter initialization/shutdown.
 This should prevent regressions when a function is converted to a macro, which keeps the same API but breaks the ABI.
+It should also help ensure that the ABI of function signatures doesn't change.
 (Creating this test is expected to take longer than the rest of this PEP to implement, possibly it'll need several releases.)